unternet-co/unternet.co/docs/web-applets/reference/events.md

 ### connect

-Fired when a connection is established between an applet and its parent or between applets.
+Fired when a connection is established between an applet and its client or between applets.

 ```js
 applet.addEventListener('connect', (event) => {